isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    "reserved-class1" from the previous example, add a "member('KNOWN')" statement in the expression.

+   Beware that classes from reservations are added after: a "member('reserved-class1')" works only for only-if-required classes.

 .. _reservations6-mysql-pgsql-cql:

 Storing Host Reservations in MySQL, PostgreSQL, or Cassandra